Andrea Bargnani: 2008–09 season

 On 21 November 2008, Bargnani recorded a career-high 29 points, as well as 10 rebounds in an overtime loss against New Jersey.
 After some stumbles in December, he hit good form in January, averaging 21.2 points and 6.7 rebounds over a 15-game stretch as he became the starting center in place for the injured O'Neal, recording a career-high 31 points against Chicago in the process.
 O'Neal was then traded to Miami during the All-Star break, allowing the Italian to regain his starting spot for the rest of the season.
-He averaged 19.8, 17.9 and 20.3 points per game for January, February and March respectively, even as Toronto went on several losing streaks and gradually fell out of the playoff race.
+He averaged 19.8, 17.9 and 20.3 points per game for January, February and March, respectively, even as Toronto went on several losing streaks and gradually fell out of the playoff race.
 The Raptors concluded the regular season with 33 wins, and ranked 13th in the Eastern Conference.
 Meanwhile, Bargnani recorded career-high averages in points per game, field goal percentage, three-point percentage, rebounds and blocks.
 On 8 July 2009, he signed a contract extension with the Raptors that paid him US$50 million over five seasons, starting in 2010–11.

 2009–10 season

 Bargnani's form and numbers continued in the 2009–10 season.
-In the first ten games, the center averaged 19.3 points, 5.7 rebounds and 1.1 blocks per game; by mid-season, he had seven double doubles, a career-high.
-Toronto struggled at the start of the season, going as low as six games below .500, but reached the midpoint with a 21–20 record.
+In the first ten games, the center averaged 19.3 points, 5.7 rebounds and 1.1 blocks per game; by mid-season, he had seven double-doubles, a career high.
+Toronto struggled at the start of the season, going as low as six games below .500, but reached the mid-point with a 21–20 record.
 On 2 February 2010, Bargnani scored a career-high 34 points in a loss against the Indiana Pacers; he later scored 33 in a game against the Detroit Pistons.
 Although Toronto were six games above .500 at one point, their form spiralled downwards after the All-Star break.
 Coupled with two separate injuries to Chris Bosh, Toronto slid from the fifth seed to the eighth, and were subsequently locked in a race with Chicago for the final spot.
 That spot was only decided on the final day, when Chicago won their last game and ended the season 41–41, one game ahead of Toronto.
-On Bargnani's part, he averaged career-highs in points, rebounds, blocks, and minutes.
+On Bargnani's part, he averaged career highs in points, rebounds, blocks and minutes.